Heathcliff (Wuthering Heights): Depictions

 In 1939, Laurence Olivier portrayed Heathcliff in Wuthering Heights, directed by William Wyler.
 He received an Oscar nomination for Best Actor for his performance.

 Indian actor Dilip Kumar played localized versions of the character in three film adaptations of the novel Arzoo (1950), Hulchul (1951) and Dil Diya Dard Liya (1966).

 In 1958, Richard Burton played Heathcliff in "Wuthering Heights", a 90-minute television episode of the anthology series DuPont Show of the Month.
 In 1970, Timothy Dalton portrayed Heathcliff in Wuthering Heights, directed by Robert Fuest.

 Ralph Fiennes's portrayal of Heathcliff in 1992's Emily Brontë's Wuthering Heights marked the second film adaptation to attempt to involve Hareton and Cathy in the story as well.
 The first attempt was made in a 1920 silent film now believed to be lost.
 ITV's 1998 TV drama, which had Robert Cavanah in the starring role, also told the full story.

 In 1997, Cliff Richard played Heathcliff in a stage musical.
-Focusing mainly on the life of Heathcliff, his quest to win Cathy, and his life after her death.
-The music is by John Farrar and lyrics are by Sir Tim Rice.
+Focusing mainly on the life of Heathcliff, his quest to win Cathy, and his life after her death, the music is by John Farrar and lyrics are by Sir Tim Rice.
 Cliff Richard released the movie Heathcliff in 1997 and it was such a success that he brought it to the Birmingham stage in 1998.

 Masterpiece Theatre presented a 2009 two-part series of Wuthering Heights starring Tom Hardy as Heathcliff.
 In this version, the second-generation characters play a key role, and the telling of the story begins and ends with them.

 In 2011, director Andrea Arnold directed a film adaptation starring James Howson as Heathcliff.

+Jacob Elordi is set to portray Heathcliff in the 2026 adaptation by Emerald Fennell, with Owen Cooper portraying the young version of the character.

 In popular culture

 "Wuthering Heights", a single from Kate Bush's 1978 debut album, The Kick Inside, is told from the perspective of a ghostly Catherine Earnshaw visiting an aged Heathcliff.

 In her song "David Duchovny," Bree Sharp refers to David Duchovny as "American Heathcliff, brooding and comely."

 In July 2008, the then British Prime Minister, Gordon Brown, compared himself to the character, saying that he was "Maybe an older Heathcliff, a wiser Heathcliff."
 The comparison was mocked by some.
 For example, Andrew McCarthy, acting director of the Brontë Parsonage Museum, said that "Heathcliff is a man prone to domestic violence, kidnapping, possible murder and digging up his dead lover.
 He is moody and unkind to animals.
 Is this really a good role model for the prime minister?"

 The opening track to the UK melodic hard rock band Ten's eleventh studio album Albion, "Alone in the Dark", is based on Heathcliff's internal struggles as depicted in Wuthering Heights.

+The 2023 Korean indie gacha strategy game Limbus Company features Heathcliff as one of 12 selectable characters or "Sinners", of which his story and its characters are mostly taken out of and inspired by the novel.